statgenetics/statgen-courses/docker/quanto.md

 # `quanto` docker image

 `quanto` is a Windows (32bit!) based program with GUI.
-Docker containers are Linux based and Linux only.
+Docker images for cross platform use are Linux based.
 However for simple Windows programs it is possible to run them under Linux using an emulator program `wine`.
 So the idea is to run quanto under Linux based container via the emulator, then run the docker image under any other OS with proper GUI sharing settings.

 ## Build docker image for `quanto` installer